 What is Form 16B?

 Form 16B is a TDS certificate that is issued by the purchaser of an immovable property to the seller of the property under section 194IA.
 This certificate acts as proof of the tax deducted on the sales consideration.
 The deductor then deposits the amount deducted to the Income Tax Department.
 TDS is not deductible on immovable properties and agricultural land whose value is less than Rs.50 lakhs.
 The buyers of immovable property have to deduct TDS @1% of the sale value.
 It is deducted at the time of credit or payment.

 Relationship of Form 26QB and Form 16B

 - The form 26QB should be filed within a period of 30 days following the month of deduction.
-If in case the tax deduction at source is given in instalments, Form 26QB should be furnished for each installment.
+If in case the TDS is given in installments, Form 26QB should be furnished for each installment.

-How to generate and download Form 16B?
+How to generate and download Form 16B From TRACES?